 - Research support - to offset costs for an original project supporting Senior thesis completion.

-- Summer projects in the U.S. or abroad that are held digitally/virtually or locally in Michigan in the field of Islamic studies
+- Summer projects in the U.S. or abroad that are in the field of Islamic studies

-- Internship experiences that are held digitally/virtually or locally in Michigan.
-This includes stipends for unpaid internships
+- Internship experiences - this includes stipends for unpaid internships

 Awards are typically announced 1-2 weeks after application submission, by email, on a rolling basis.